EKT/CERIF-Tools/README.md

 Lastly, for building a 3-tier application, e.g. a web application, that will have CERIF-XML capabilities, you should include both the *cerif-service* and the *cerif-xml* modules.

 #Licensing information
-European Union Public License, [more info](http://joinup.ec.europa.eu/software/page/eupl/licence-eupl).
+The CERIF-Tools project is provided under the European Union Public Licence (EUPL), which is available in 22 official languages of the European Union, [here](http://joinup.ec.europa.eu/software/page/eupl/licence-eupl).